lukesherwood/team-organizer/NOTES.md

 ##Do Next
 render new team readds all of events.
-FIX! remove filled in forms change button so only shows one form. collapse on reclick?
+FIX! this.renderTeam(team) not reading into team class? collapse create form on reclick?
 Create forms for Event
 drop users event_id column?
 fix times for events